google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

               are automatically signed back in.
           </li>
           <li>
             Sign out and refresh the site.
-Ensure you see the account picker.
+Ensure that you see the account picker.
           </li>
           </ul>
       </td>